KSP-KOS/KOS_DOC/source/structure/orbit.md

 Suffix            | Type      | Get | Set | Description
 ------------------|-----------|-----|-----|--------------------------------------
 :PATCHES             | [LIST](../list/index.html)   | yes | no | This suffix no longer works after v0.15.
 To get the same functionality, you must use the :PATCHES suffix of the [Vessel itself](../vessel/index.html)

+### Transition names

+* **"INITIAL"** - Refers to the pure of a new orbit, which is a value you will never see from the :TRANSITION suffix (it refers to the start of the orbit patch, and :TRANSITION only refers to the end of the patch.
+* **"FINAL"** - Means that no transition to a new orbit is expected.
+It this orbit is the orbit that will remain forever.
+* **"ENCOUNTER"** - Means that this orbit will enter a new SOI of another orbital body that is smaller in scope and is "inside" the current one.  (example: currently in Sun orbit, will enter Duna Orbit.)
+* **"ESCAPE"** - Means that this orbit will enter a new SOI of another orbital body that is larger in scope and is "outside" the current one.  (example: currently in Kerbin orbit, will enter Sun Orbit.)
+* **"MANEUVER"** - Means that this orbit will end due to a manuever node that starts a new orbit?